idaholab/TMAP8/doc/content/getting_started/installation.md

 If an error or other issue is experienced while using the conda environment, please see [the MOOSE troubleshooting guide for Conda](https://mooseframework.inl.gov/help/troubleshooting.html#condaissues)

+!alert! note title=Interested in TMAP8 on HPC?
+Those users & developers interested in running TMAP8 on an HPC cluster environment can find more information about that user case in our [getting_started/hpc.md] instructions.
+!alert-end!

 ## Step Two: Clone TMAP8

 !style halign=left